 First, what is an organic garden?

-- Maintain a garden without the use of synthetic pesticides or fertilizers.
+- Maintain a garden without the use of synthetic pesticides, herbicides, or fertilizers.

 - Low or no-maintenance lawn.

 I’ve always approached gardening this way.
-It is both budget-friendly and better for the earth.
+I love it when budget-friendly and earth-friendly collide.

 1Put Your Money Where Your Soil Is